 I would estimate this photo of No 17 was taken in the early 1900s.

 In 1911 the Berry family were living in a four room cottage at The Green which agrees with a later description of No 17.
+In 1921 Henry Berry was employed as a horseman (carter) for Herbert Archer at Green Farm.
+Wife Ann was still here as was son Richard Lewis Berry who was employed as a porter for the Great Western Railway at Ebbw Vale, Monmouth.
 In 1924 Ann Berry was still living at No 17 when she died and was buried at St Mary’s.
 Henry George was living in Great Western Road, Gloucester, when he died in 1928 but he was also buried at St Mary’s.

 Albert Alfred and Nellie Blake were likely the next occupants of the cottage and were there in 1928 when their 2 days old son Cecil Derrick was buried at St Mary’s.
 The Blakes later lived at a number of other estate cottages around the village.